Yannis4444/Orange-Share/README.md

--p \<port\>, --api-port \<port\> | Port number of the api server (default: 7615) -u \<port\>, --ui-port \<port\> | Port number of the UI server (default: 7616) -o, --open-ui | Open the server controls in the browser on start -t, --tray-icon | Run with tray icon
+-p \<port\>, --api-port \<port\> | Port number of the api server (default: 7615) -u \<port\>, --ui-port \<port\> | Port number of the UI server (default: 7616) -o, --open-ui | Open the server controls in the browser on start -t, --tray-icon | Run with tray icon (only available on windows, see [Gnome Shell Extension](#gnome-shell-extension) for Linux with Gnome)
 -v, --verbose | enable Verbose output